algogz/questions/q/dop/aws-devop-pro-part3.md

 ### QUESTION 246
 As CloudTrail sends a notification each time a log file is written to the Amazon S3 bucket, an account that's very active can generate a large number of notifications.
 If you subscribe using email or SMS, you may end up receiving a large volume of messages.
 Which of the following should you use to handle notifications programmatically?

-- A. AmazonKinesisFirehose
+- A. Amazon Kinesis Firehose
-- B. AmazonSimpleQueueService(AmazonSQS)
+- B. Amazon Simple Queue Service(Amazon SQS)
-- C. AmazonSimpleEmailService(AmazonSES)
+- C. Amazon Simple Email Service(Amazon SES)
-- D. AmazonAppStream
+- D. Amazon App Stream

 <details><summary>Answer:</summary><p> B